AlecGriffin/GameDayBallers/PITCHME.md

 ---?image=https://i.imgur.com/CvADPLo.jpg&size=cover

 ### What can they do better?
-  - Organizing Data
+  - Organizing Displayed Data
-  - Search
-  - Pagination
+  - Search, Pagination
   - Filtering
-  - Variety

 Note:
   Organizing Data: The display of any text data is usually just a chunk or a long